 Brad Sherman recalled, Mitchell Field "was closed around 1973.”

-A 1974 aerial view showed that the site of the runway had been scraped clean,
+A 1974 aerial view showed that the site of the Mitchell Field runway had been scraped clean,

 and construction for Route 355 (which would eventually go right through the airport property) was approaching from the north.

-By the time of the 1998 USGS aerial photo, the former airport had been completely obliterated,
+By the time of a 1998 USGS aerial photo, Mitchell Field had been completely obliterated,

 with a major freeway (355) running right through where the field was located.

-As seen in the 2002 USGS aerial photo, not a trace appears to remain of the former Mitchell Field.
+As seen in the 2002 USGS aerial photo, not a trace appears to remain of Mitchell Field.